rsanchez-dv/Sentiment_Analysis/README.md

 ### Model Training

 * Run a StratifiedKFold with a 5 fold split and analyze the average scores and classification reports
+  * Reasons for choosing 5 fold split
+  * Reasons for StratifiedKFold
 * Create a single model to generate a confusion matrix
 * Test out model on a handful of examples